 Direct view LED video walls offer the advantage of flexibility.
 LED screens also tend to be much brighter compared to LCD screens, making them more effective in fully lit environments.

-The cost of direct view LED is directly related to the screen’s pixel pitch; finer-pitch displays have a higher price point because they use thousands or even millions more LEDs than screens with “coarser” pitch.
-The optimal pitch for your needs depends on the distance between your video wall (wherever it will be installed) and the viewers.
-An LED video wall with 2-millimeter pixel pitch, for example, will look crisp to viewers seated at least 15 to 20 feet away, but any closer and legibility is likely to worsen, as viewers will see the borders of individual light pixels.
-For closer viewing, the optimal pixel pitch is 1 to 1.5 millimeters.
+The cost of direct view LED is directly related to the screen’s pixel pitch; finer-pitch displays have a higher price point because they use thousands or even millions more LEDs than screens with a “coarser” pitch.
+The optimal pitch for your needs depends on the distance between your display and the viewers.
+An LED video wall with 2mm pixel pitch, for example, will look crisp to viewers seated at least 15 to 20 feet away, but any closer and legibility is likely to worsen, as viewers will see the borders of individual light pixels.
+For closer viewing, the optimal pixel pitch is 1mm to 1.5mm.

 Narrow-bezel LCD

-In most cases, narrow bezel LCD is agencies’ most budget-friendly option.
-When LCD screens are tiled to create a video wall, the bezels — the frames, or edges, of flat-panel displays — create gridlines, which are often more noticeable as bezel width increases.
+In most cases, narrow bezel LCD is the most budget-friendly option.
+When LCD screens are tiled to create a video wall, the bezels — the frames and edges of flat-panel displays — create gridlines, which are often more noticeable as bezel width increases.
 Display manufacturers have steadily narrowed these bezels to minimize the visible seams.

-For control rooms that use their video wall for numerous simultaneous views (such as multiple camera feeds) — each in its own display block — the bezel seams may be inconsequential.
+For control rooms that use their display for numerous simultaneous views — each in its own display block — the bezel seams may be inconsequential.
 But for schematics, line drawings and blocks of text that span multiple displays, these harsh borders can directly impact legibility and even create misinformation when the gridlines appear to be part of the on-screen information.

-As they consider investing in a video wall, government agencies will require reliable, high-quality display technology.
-By thinking strategically about all of the factors above, decision makers will have an easier time finding the ideal video wall solution for their agency’s needs.
+As you mull over video wall considerations, make sure you’re focusing on reliable, high-quality display technology.
+By thinking strategically about the factors above, you’ll have an easier time choosing the ideal video wall for your agency’s needs.

 Planning a video wall installation is no small feat, but it’s easier with expert guidance.
-Learn more about utilizing video walls in the public sector in Samsung’s free, complete guide.
-Or browse the full lineup of Samsung’s direct view LED video walls — designed for the visibility you need, and detail you can trust.
+Learn more about utilizing video walls in the public sector in this free, complete guide.
+Also, discover the energy-saving benefits of LED displays like the All-in-One IAC.

 Posts By